andrechristikan/ack-nestjs-boilerplate-docs/features/database.md

 ##### Deep Populate

-> also we can do deep populate to the deepest populate as we want.
+> We can also do deep populate to deepest populate as many times as we want.

-Of course we can do deeply
+Of course, we can do deeply

 ```typescript
 this.userModel.findOne(find).populate({